 Creation of an action plan – Clients create a discharge plan with their counselor and family that outlines the continuing care plans for both the client and the family upon discharge.
 This plan includes treatment recommendations, boundaries in the home, and consequences that are family driven if client isn’t able to maintain appropriate behavior after treatment.

-Peer evaluation – Clients is paired with a peer and reviews what four aspects of themselves they feel are crucial to change if they are going to have success outside of the inpatient setting.
+Peer evaluation – Clients is paired with a peer and reviews what four aspects of themselves they feel are crucial to change if they are going to have success outside of the residentail setting.
 Clients then complete a visual display of the behaviors or attitudes that need to change in them and hang this as a poster in their room.
 As clients fall back into those defaults, their peer support puts a check mark on the board.
 Clients are able to track their emotional/behavioral progress based on this exercise.

 Family Remodel – Clients’ families attend Family Program and have their first face-to-face session with their son.
 Clients and families both review the ways that their perceptions, communication, and behavior need to be remodeled in the home.
 By this time, parents and clients should have different insights on the family system and their roles in the positives and negatives in the home.

-Be a Brother – Clients at this stage are expected to assist new peers entering treatment with getting settled and comfortable in the inpatient setting.
+Be a Brother – Clients at this stage are expected to assist new peers entering treatment with getting settled and comfortable in the residential setting.
 Clients will greet and show new clients the property as well as explain expectations and the program.

 We recognize the importance of education in the lives of our clients.

 We recognize the importance of education in the lives of our clients.
-Students who reside at the Family First Residential Inpatient Treatment Program continue their education on-site.
+Students who reside at the Family First Residential Treatment Program continue their education on-site.
 Upon admission, a customized education plan is developed with each student, in collaboration with his parents and the treatment team, to meet that student’s unique needs and circumstances.
 Our education planning process considers each client’s personal and academic goals, strengths, graduation requirements, learning preferences, and treatment objectives.